Discover the Strayer Difference.

 Brian W. Jones

 President, Strayer University

-Prior to joining the University, Brian co-founded and served as president of Latimer Education, Inc., an early stage venture-backed company partnering with an historically black college to provide high quality online postsecondary education solutions to African American working adults; was senior counsel to the Washington, D.C. law firm of Dow Lohnes PLLC (now Cooley LLC), where he advised education companies, investors and institutions; and served as the U.S. Department of Education’s general counsel, a Senate-confirmed presidential appointment, among other roles.
-As general counsel, he was the fourth-ranking officer of the Department and served as principal adviser to U.S. Secretary of Education Rod Paige on all legal matters affecting Department programs and activities.
+Immediately prior to joining Strayer University, Brian co-founded and served as president of Latimer Education, Inc., an early stage venture-backed education company partnering with an historically black college to provide online postsecondary education solutions to African American working adults.
+He previously served for four years as the U.S. Department of Education's general counsel, a Senate-confirmed presidential appointment in the administration of President George W. Bush.
+He has experience across sectors, having served in senior leadership roles in the business, education, and non-profit sectors, and in state and federal government.